Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Conclusion

 \section{Conclusion}

 In this paper, we propose to learn high-resolution and diversified video-language multi-modal representation by pre-training on large-scale video-language pairs.
 To empower pre-training, we introduce a new dataset \textbf{HD-VILA-100M} which is the largest high-resolution and diversified video-language dataset.
 To more efficiently employ the richer information in videos, we propose a novel pre-training model HD-VILA that learns spatiotemporal information using HR and LR frames as a \textbf{hybrid} image sequence with a hybrid Transformer.
-We carefully select \textbf{12} video-language understanding and text-to-visual generation tasks to show the capability of HD-VILA-100M dataset and the effectiveness of our pre-trained model.
+Experiments on \textbf{12} video-language understanding and text-to-visual generation tasks show the capability of HD-VILA-100M dataset and the effectiveness of our model.

-\paragraph{Limitation and Social Impact} The proposed video-language dataset and pre-training model shows the capacity and generalization of learned VL representation which could benefit many applications of CV and NLP.
-This is also a result of much computation resource and how to reduce the model size and computing effort becomes more essential for future research.
-In addition, the usage of user generated data might bring the risk of bias.
-We tackle this problem by balancing various video categories, yet the videos might contain biased content.
-Moreover, how to avoid malicious usage of visual generation technique for conscious attack is also critical.
-However, these concerns are general to the entire fields and are not amplified by this work.
+\paragraph{Acknowledgement} We would like to thank the insightful discussion, valuable suggestions and kind help from Prof. Jiebo Luo, Prof. Ruihua Song, Prof. Limin Wang, Houwen Peng, and Dongdong Chen.

 { }